PatrickFis/Azure-Study-Notes/SC-900 Notes.md

 - Networks - Should be segmented and incorporate real-time threat protection, end-to-end encryption, monitoring, and analytics.

-# Compliance concepts:
+# Compliance concepts
-- Data residency - Regulations which govern the physical locations where data can be stored and how and when it can be transferred, processed, or acecssed internationally.
+- Data residency - Regulations which govern the physical locations where data can be stored and how and when it can be transferred, processed, or accessed internationally.
 - Data sovereignty - The concept that data, particularly personal data, is subject to the laws and regulations of the country/region in which it's physically collected, held, or processed.
 - Data privacy - Providing notice and being transparent about the collection, processing, use, and sharing of personal data are fundamental principles of privacy laws and regulations.